rdtrob/linux-workshop/README.md

 > NOTE: Two different methods with identical results.
 Which one should you use?
 The one that requires the least typing.

-"~", "~user", "cd" - they all change the working directory to your home directory "cd -" - changes the working directory to the previous working directory
+"~", "~user", "cd" - they all change the working directory to your home directory <br />
+"cd -" - changes the working directory to the previous working directory

 ### Exploring the system